-Stress rupture testing and creep tests are specialized mechanical testing services that provide manufacturers with critical data about their product's performance over time.
-During testing, a material is held under a definite constant load for a given period of time, at up to 1800°F, until failure occurs.
-Our experts then analyze the results to provide important data about physical and thermal stress over extended periods.
+Stress rupture and creep testing are specialized mechanical testing methods that provide manufacturers with critical data about their product's performance over time.
+During testing, a material is held under a definite constant temperature for a given period of time, at up to 1200°C (2192 °F), until failure occurs.
+Our experts then analyze the results to provide essential data about physical and thermal stress over extended periods.

 American Society for Testing and Materials

 ASTM E139, ASTM E292, ASTM D1654, ASTM C1291, ASTM C1337, ASTM D7337, ASTM D2990, ASTM D3039, ASTM D7337, ASTM F519,